CodisTech/InventoryTrackerPublic/docs/USER_GUIDE.md

 ## Login and Authentication

 ### Logging In
-1. Navigate to the CODIS login page
+1. Navigate to the login page
 2. Enter your username and password
 3. Click "Sign In"